hut6/docker-cli-utils/README.md

 The image name will be determined using the git remote; if the remote is `git@github.com:hut6/docker-cli-utils.git` then the docker image will be called `hut6/docker-cli-utils`.

-The command argument will be used as the tag for the Docker image.
-If building `bin/build branch_name`, then it will be tagged like this `hut6/docker-cli-utils:branch_name`
+The command argument determines which commit is checked out, it can be a branch name, a tag, or a hash.

+The argument will also be used as the tag for the Docker image.
+If building `bin/build branch_name`, then it will be tagged like this `hut6/docker-cli-utils:branch_name`.
 Another example would be `bin/build 1.0.0` => `hut6/docker-cli-utils:1.0.0`.

 When building the image, the local files are not used, the remote is used; changes need to be pushed to the remote before the image can be built.